 - There are no known misprints.

-- A truly fascinating use of FMV and time driven gameplay
+- Truly fascinating use of FMV and time-driven gameplay

-- Simple controls allow focus on the puzzles
+- Simple controls allow the focus to be on the puzzles

 - No save or pause options

 D is the video game equivalent of an old vinyl record.
 Sure you could enjoy a 4K Resolution, high-end video game experience; but sometimes you need that static and dated sound to fully appreciate the material contained within.